AKhuZ-Code/TaylorFry2020/README.md

 ## Summary of Code

-  • Programmed and tested the predictive power of the RNN using a 70:30 training-test split
+  • Programmed and tested the predictive power of the RNN using a ~70:30 training-test split

-  • Created dummy variables using the date field in R for the regression model - to preserve the seasonality over time (as seen in the EDA)
+  • Created dummy variables out of the dayHour and Month field in R for the regression model - as to preserve the seasonality over time (as seen in the EDA)

-  • Programmed and tested the predictive power of the LM using a 70:30 training-test split
+  • Programmed and tested the predictive power of the LM using a ~70:30 training-test split

 ## Summary of Results
   • Used the square root of the predictive mean squared error (PMSE) to compute the accuracies of each model

   • PMSE of RNN =

-  • PMSE of LM = (2933.49)^2
+  • PMSE of LM = (1896.412)^2 = 3596378

   • The results of this analysis were compared to that of two other models (SARIMAX (with fourier terms) and TBATS) for our model recommendation